 An ETF with a low expense ratio doesn't always have low total cost.
 Trading costs are an important factor to consider.
-ETFs with high trading volumes tend to have tight bid-ask spreads that can reduce trading costs and lower your total cost of ownership (TCO).
-Bottom line: The expense ratio is only one part of the TCO equation.
+Watch to find out why.

 Learn the importance of factoring liquidity into your ETF due diligence.